I BELIEVE WITH THE RIGHT RESOURCES AT HAND ANY MOM CAN GIVE HER CHILD THE BEST START IN LIFE

 6. Burgundy is my favorite color and pomegranate is the fruit I love the most.
 Besides, pomegranate is the national symbol of Armenia.
 It represents fertility, new life, and abundance.
 Armenia was the first country to adopt Christianity as state religion even before Romans did.
 And in Christian symbolism pomegranate signifies Christ’s shed blood representing his glorious Resurrection.
 So all this pretty much describes who I am, a Christian Armenian mom who likes all burgundy, i.e. the pomegranate mom :).

 Throughout my blog, I will be referring to your child as “he”, simply because my only child is a boy, I hope it won’t bother you much if yours is a daughter.

 Thank you for reading all the way through.
 Before you go, I’d like to invite you to my email list of like-minded moms.
 Don’t miss any posts and all the exclusive content that I’ll only share with my subscribers.
+From the options below choose the one that relates to you.
 Let’s start this journey together: